Video is the most important tool in training today — bar none.

 Video is an essential part of your training mix.
 Equally essential is choosing the right video, one that will meet your training objectives.

-Here are some important factors to ensure you get the right video.
+Here are some important factors to ensure you get the right video.1.
+Industry appropriate?

-1. Industry appropriate?
 If you're in health care, avoid showing a hospitality video.
-It's important to select a video that is industry-neutral or in a variety settings.
+It's important to select a video that is industry-neutral or in a variety settings.2.
+Support materials?

-2. Support materials?
 What's the quantity and quality of support materials?
-Are you allowed to make copies of support materials, or will you be prompted to buy additional expensive workbooks, etc.
+Are you allowed to make copies of support materials, or will you be prompted to buy additional expensive workbooks, etc.3.
+Retain attention?

-3. Retain attention?
 Is the video engaging?
 If your trainees don't watch, they won't learn.
-Pick a video that's engaging and enjoyable to watch.
+Pick a video that's engaging and enjoyable to watch.4.
+Clear learning points?

-8. Production quality?
 Does the video scream "training video?"
 Your trainees are increasingly sophisticated media consumers.
-Look for quality: something that looks like a television program.
+Look for quality: something that looks like a television program.9.
+Right length?

-9. Right length?
 A 1-minute meeting opener won't facilitate much learning.
-Pick something with solid content but brief enough to meet your schedule.
+Pick something with solid content but brief enough to meet your schedule.10.
+Right skill level?

 Follow these simple guidelines in selecting your new training video, and you're guaranteed to have enjoyable, effective training!